 - At least three beaches in the area including Otter Brook Park, Surry Mountain Lake, and Spofford Lake.

-- The region has many sports teams including the Swamp Bats and a full complement of youth, high school, college and recreational level teams.
+- The region has many sports teams including the Swamp Bats and a full complement of youth, high school, college and recreational teams.

 - Granite Gorge – skiing, snowboarding, tubing and more just 5 miles from downtown Keene!
 Want bigger mountains?
 Pat’s Peak, Crotchett, and Sunapee are a short trip away.